 vagrant box add.
 This stores the box under a specific name so that multiple Vagrant environments can re-use it.
 If you haven't added a box yet, you can do so now:

 $ vagrant box add hashicorp/precise32

-This will download the box named "hashicorp/precise32" from Vagrant Cloud, a place where you can find and host boxes.
-While it is easiest to download boxes from Vagrant Cloud you can also add boxes from a local file, custom URL, etc.
+This will download the box named "hashicorp/precise32" from HashiCorp's Atlas box catalog, a place where you can find and host boxes.
+While it is easiest to download boxes from HashiCorp's Atlas you can also add boxes from a local file, custom URL, etc.

 Added boxes can be re-used by multiple projects.
 Each project uses a box as an initial image to clone from, and never modifies the actual base image.
 This means that if you have two projects both using the

 hashicorp/precise32 box we just added, adding files in one guest machine will have no effect on the other machine.